PNWS/PNWS/README.md

 ## LICENSING AND TERMS
 License - MIT License.

+## Folder Structure
+Once you download the fabrication package you will be see there is an assembly drawing and a BOM, please open these first to help decide which parts you would like to print.

 ## 3D PRINTING INFORMATION
 ### Printer technology/material
 Intended Method - Fused Deposition Modeling